Pro Bike: Andrea Verona’s TM Racing EN 250 Fi

-One further difference to the standard EN 250 Fi are the brake and clutch master cylinders which are “a little bigger to have more oil inside”, Andrea explains.
-Basically, they fit the larger capacity to help stop the oil overheating during heavy usage.
+One further difference to the standard EN 250 Fi are the brake and clutch master cylinders which are, “a little bigger to have more oil inside”, Andrea explains.
+Basically, they fit the larger capacity to help stop the oil overheating during heavy use.

 Photo Credit: Enduro21/Andrea Belluschi

 If you’ve enjoyed this article, if you’ve found it informative, interesting, entertaining even, please support us.

 We want to continue doing what we do, to the best of our ability, serving the enduro and off-road community.

 Please consider a donation, every little helps…